Metro Transit (Omaha): History

 Metro Area Transit was formed in mid-1972 by the Omaha Transportation Authority from the takeover of Omaha Transit Co. and City Transit Lines, Inc. of Council Bluffs, Iowa.
 In early 1974, Metro Area Transit began to expand into Ralston, La Vista, and Papillion.
 By 1976, funding being with-held from the Transportation Authority threatened the Metro Area Transit from being either greatly reduced or shut down.
 However, the Department of Labor and Transportation Authority came to an agreement, allowing for additional grants for operating.

 In 2002, Metro began restoring old buses into, "retro buses," for use in the system.
 The buses were built in the 1940s and 1950s.
 In August 2010, Metro Area Transit officially rebranded to Metro Transit.
 Additionally, 24 fuel efficient buses were introduced to the system.

+Services

 ORBT, Omaha Rapid Bus Transit

 New Flyer XN60 CNG-fueled articulated bus used for the ORBT line.

 Planning for a bus rapid transit system in Omaha was listed as a priority by Regional Transit Vision as early as 2013.
 Work began after a $15 million TIGER grant was awarded to Omaha by the Federal Transit Administration.
 Metro Transit unveiled the ORBT brand in August 2017.
 Construction commenced in late 2018 and ORBT service began in fall 2020.